Ministry Outreach of Chestnut

 Music

-The Choirs of Chestnut minister to all ages from children to teenagers to adults.
-We learn to sing and ring together primarily to contribute our praise and glory to the worship service.
-But Music at Chestnut goes beyond Worship.
+The Choirs of Chestnut minister to all ages, from children to teenagers to adults.
+We learn to sing and ring together primarily to enhance our praise and glory during the worship service.
+But music at Chestnut goes beyond Worship.
 Music helps teach VBS, Christmas Pageants, and Musicals such as "Once Upon a Parable", Moses and the Freedom Fanatics", "Malice in the Palace", and "David and Goliath" just to name a few.
-Music Ministry at Chestnut reaches out to the community through concerts by our choirs as well as other groups such as "The Jeremiah People", Langley's "Heritage Band of America" and the "Virginia Wesleyan Choir".
+Music Ministry at Chestnut reaches out to the community through choir concerts and other groups, such as "The Jeremiah People", Langley's "Heritage Band of America" and the "Virginia Wesleyan Choir".
 The world-renowned "Raleigh Ringers" Handbell Choir was also very well received by our congregation and the whole community!
 Participating in a choir at Chestnut is a wonderful experience with many benefits.
 You learn about music and tips on how to make music - and you may even make new Christian friends.

 Chestnut offers opportunities for everyone to participate in Music Ministry - not only in Worship and hymn singing but through the many singing and ringing choirs for all ages.